 Monitoring of mistletoe populations and population dynamics remains tedious and labour intensive, as it predominantly relies on manual inventories (Carnegie et al 2009, MacRaild et al 2010, Turner and Smith 2016).
 Remote sensing techniques such as combining hyperspectral imaging spectrometry with LiDAR or airborne surveys might allow mapping of distributions on the landscape level, if mistletoe leaves differ notably in their properties from host leaves (Barbosa et al 2016, Ancic et al 2013).
 However, these landscape-scale assessments of mistletoe mapping are still in development, and although these approaches are promising, they require significantly more testing across a larger range of ecosystems.
 Another approach might be the use of targeted models that either predict the host range and distribution of mistletoe colonies or the distribution patterns of seed dispersers.
 The prediction of future population dynamics might then allow for planning and implementing of targeted and timely management strategies to control the distribution of the mistletoe population (Watson et al 2017).

 The contrasting perception of mistletoe as either friend or foe is also reflected in highly contrasting management approaches.
 Selective removal of mistletoe clumps is still practiced widely in heavily infested stands, where a once-off removal can benefit stand productivity for over a decade (Maffei et al 2016).
-Funghi can act as a successful biological control agent for mistletoe (Varga et al 2012, Reid and Shamoun (2009)), whereas prescribed burning or wildfires in Australia act as a successful natural control agent (Shaw et al 2004, Start 2011, 2013, 2015).
+Fungi can act as a successful biological control agent for mistletoe (Varga et al 2012, Reid and Shamoun (2009)), whereas prescribed burning or wildfires in Australia act as a successful natural control agent (Shaw et al 2004, Start 2011, 2013, 2015).
 However, the role of mistletoe as a keystone species has been increasingly acknowledged (Watson 2016), and mistletoes are now also managed for conservation biodiversity in some regions of the world (Norton and Reid 1997).
-For both positions, attacking the causes of over-proportional mistletoe distribution might allow for a longer-term solutions.
-This could either be achieved through implementing environmental planning strategies that either reduce land degradation and thus increases wildlife and natural enemies, or to identify and plant resistant species in order to contain the spatial distribution through seed dispersers (Norton and Reid 1997, MacRaild et al 2010).
+Whether the goal is to suppress or promote mistletoe infection, attacking the causes of over-proportional mistletoe distribution might allow for longer-term solutions.
+This could be achieved through implementing environmental planning strategies that either reduce land degradation and thus increases wildlife and natural enemies, or to identify and plant infection-resistant species in order to contain the spatial distribution through seed dispersers (Norton and Reid 1997, MacRaild et al 2010).

 Remaining knowledge gaps

-The link between parasitic infestation and increased mortality rates is well established and the modifications on host processes following mistletoe infection are increasingly well understood.
-However, we are still limited in identifying the critical processes that link parasite infection and tree mortality rates.
-This is increasingly complex as parasitic infection on its own is rarely lethal, and it's often the combination of multiple stress factors that exaggerates stand mortality rates.
-Within recent years, a number of studies demonstrated a clear link between parasite infection and prolongued drought on increasing tree mortality rates.
-Tree mortality after extreme droughts might indicate that cavitation is the predominant process causing mortality, while native trees in hot and arid climates (such as Australia) are more adopted to drought and thus carbon starvation following stomatal regulation might become the predominant role for tree death.
+The link between parasitic infestation and increased mortality rates is well established and the modifications of host processes following mistletoe infection are increasingly well understood.
+However, we are still limited in identifying the critical mechanisms that link parasite infection and tree mortality rates.
+This is increasingly complex as parasitic infection on its own is rarely lethal; rather, the combination of multiple stress factors exaggerates stand mortality rates.
+Within recent years, a number of studies demonstrated a clear link between parasite infection and prolonged drought on increasing tree mortality rates.
+Tree mortality after extreme droughts might indicate that cavitation is the predominant process causing mortality, while native trees in hot and arid climates (such as Australia) are more adapted to drought and thus carbon starvation following stomatal regulation might become the predominant role for tree death.
 This is a long-standing debate, but future research needs to focus on deciphering the critical thresholds that causes trees to die as projections of increasing climatic stress on most ecosystems will likely increase mortality rates of infected stands.
 In addition, it will be critical to improve our capabilities of automated spatial mapping and ongoing monitoring of stand health dynamics to enable targeted management strategies and to identify the onset of potential large-scale mortality events as early as possible.

 References